Thoughtless2025/Thoughtless/new_session.md

 This will instruct the AI to:

 1. Read this document and `progress.md` for context.
+2. Examine Git push logs to understand recent changes.
-2. Perform a `git pull` to synchronize the workspace.
+3. Perform a `git pull` to synchronize the workspace.
-3. Confirm readiness to resume work.
+4. Confirm readiness to resume work.